emxsys/worldwind-web-app-tutorial/docs/index.md

   let globe = new Globe("globe-canvas");
 ```

-In our web app we will use the concept of layer _categories_ to act on subsets of
+In our web app we will be using layer _categories_ to act on subsets of the
-the `WorldWindow.layers`.
-We add layers to the `WorldWindow` via our `Globe.addLayer`
+`WorldWindow.layers`.
+We add layers to the `WorldWindow` via the `Globe.addLayer`
-function which assigns the layer category and updates the layer properties via
+function to assign a category and to update the layer's properties via a
 convenient _options_ object.

 Copy the following block of JavaScript to the __app.js__ file.